bring/developer-site/_posts/2017-11-09-team-in-numbers.md

 We produced 4469 releases of our applications.
 That's more than 20 releases per working day!

 By the looks of it, we're deploying most of the time.
-The last year, we have logged 26 284 deploys in total!
+The last year, we have logged 26 284 deployments in total!

 12 721 to our happy test servers who enjoy life on the bleeding edge,
 <img src="{{ site.baseurl }}/img/webteam-in-numbers/deploys-test.svg">